Adventuring through twisted time.

 She hunted them alone for many decenniums.
 Eviscerating them of their holy books of knowledge and sacred treasures to build her wealth and open her own syndicate.

-She used the Templars wealth to build an obscured organization hell-bent on taking them down once and for all.
+She used the Templar's wealth to build an obscured organization out of the old Medjay of Egypt.
+Hell bent on taking them down once and for all.

 Hathor also credited an impenetrable alias.
-Becoming an owner of several different liquor and spirit gardens and establishments of the like.
+Hasina Keket.
+Becoming an owner of several different liquor, spirit gardens, taverns, and establishments of the like.

 All the while she and her Syndicate grow ever closer to their final goal.